apauley/dark-overlord/README.md

 round-trip min/avg/max/stddev = 0.044/0.044/0.044/0.000 ms
 ```

+Once the above is working you can connect to the master node:
 ```bash
 $ erl -sname minion -connect_all false -setcookie TheHypnoSpongeKnowsBest -s net_adm ping_list hypnosponge@overlord
 ```

+And here are some shell commands to check if it worked, you should see your overlord in the list of nodes:
 ```erlang
 (minion@iris)1> nodes().
 [hypnosponge@overlord]